venables/bookshelf-secure-password/README.md

 ## Notes

+* BCrypt requires that passwords are 72 characters maximum (it ignores characters after 72).
 * This library uses the bcrypt synchronous methods when setting a password.
 This is to ensure the raw password is never stored on the model (in memory, or otherwise).
 * This library enables the built-in `virtuals` plugin on Bookshelf.